Hugo Crosthwaite: Tijuana Bibles, 2018

+Tijuacolor, 2024-2025

+In 2024, Crosthwaite exhibited a new series of largescale paintings at the Bread and Salt Gallery in Los Angeles that included the use of color for the first time in his professional career.
+The title of the series is a play on the word ‘technicolor’, a term that was used to advertise and popularize the transition from black and white to color cinematography in the early twentieth century.
+Crosthwaite explained that the transition into color occurred as the result of his inability to find a new sketchbook with white pages while traveling.
+On a trip to purchase a new sketchbook, the art supply store near him only had books with colored page in stock, so purchasing the sketchbook, Crosthwaite decided to start experimenting with black ink on color.
+In an article for KPBS, Julia Dixon Evans wrote that, “Throughout his career, Crosthwaite has masterfully represented the Tijuana cityscape as a vertical, towering, beautiful cluster of houses and buildings.
+And in translating that style into color, he adds a new level of detail, allure and story.”
+Additions to the Tijuacolor series were exhibited at the Luis de Jesus Gallery in Los Angeles (March 1–April 5, 2025) and Washington and Lee University's Staniar Gallery (April 28–May 30, 2025).

-Collective exhibitions
+Group exhibitions

 The artist's work has been included numerous international exhibitions.
 A 48 x 48 inch drawing on canvas, Lion Hunt, was selected by a juror and Whitney Museum curator for inclusion in the 22nd International Juried Show at the Visual Arts Center of New Jersey in 2008.
 In 2007, Crosthwaite was also featured in a traveling exhibition organized by the Museum of Contemporary Art, San Diego entitled TRANSactions: Contemporary Latin American and Latino Art.
 In 2006, Crosthwaite was included in Paper Traces: Latin American Prints and Drawings from the Museum's Collection at The San Diego Museum of Art.
 In 2005, two drawings, Chocada and Hombre Sobre Mesa, were included in the VII Bienal Monterrey FEMSA de Pintura, Escultura e Instalación in Monterrey, Mexico.
 A 6 foot square architectural drawing was included in the XII Bienal Rufino Tamayo organized by the Museo Tamayo Arte Contemporáneo in Mexico City and was shown at many venues throughout Mexico from 2004 to early 2006.
-A large figurative piece, Sueño Pequeño was also included in Mujeres de Juárez: Art Against Crime, an exhibition of works by artists protesting the violence against women in Juarez, Mexico.
+A large figurative piece, Sueño Pequeño was also included in Mujeres de Juárez: Art Against Crime, an exhibition of works by artists protesting the violence against women in Ciudad Juárez, Mexico.

-Collections

-Hugo Crosthwaite's work is held in private collections as well as museum collections including that of the Los Angeles County Museum of Art, Museum of Latin American Art, Museum of Contemporary Art, San Diego, and The San Diego Museum of Art.